PEARL: Parallel Speculative Decoding with Adaptive Draft Length: Conclusion and Future Work

 \section{Conclusion and Future Work}

-\textbf{Limitations.} As our \name is a parallel acceleration framework, it remains a challenge to schedule the GPU resources to avoid resource competitions.
+\textbf{Limitations and broader impact.} As our PEARL is a parallel acceleration framework, it remains a challenge to schedule the GPU resources to avoid resource competitions, which may potentially increase power consumption.
+We affirm our commitment to contributing positively to society, avoiding harm, and upholding honesty and trustworthiness.
+We appropriately cite the previous methods and datasets we use, and ensure that all data involved is fully public, with no private data being utilized.
+Furthermore, we are committed to correctly maintaining the inference acceleration techniques we have developed, without incurring any form of discrimination.

 \textbf{Conclusion.} In this paper, we propose a novel inference acceleration framework, called \name, which significantly improves LLM inference efficiency. \name consists of two simple and effective strategies, i.e., \textit{pre-verify} and \textit{post-verify}, which effectively alleviates the mutual waiting problem with parallelism and adaptive draft length.
-Moreover, We theoretically derive the optimal window size and the mean accepted tokens of our PEARL, which demonstrates the effectiveness of our PEARL.
 Extensive experiments demonstrate that our proposed \name outperforms existing state-of-the-art methods on various text generation benchmarks.

 \textbf{Future work. } For future research, we aim to integrate \name with existing accelerated inference methods to explore more efficient and resource-friendly acceleration approaches for LLM inference.
 Hopefully, \name will facilitate the future development of LLM inference acceleration.